ibarrasb/django-weather/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />
 ## Description
-🔍 Web app using OpenWeatherAPI to retrieve current weather from any city in the world.
-Stores any City you search up within the list, Mobile First responsive design.
+🔍 Web app using OpenWeatherAPI to retrieve current weather from any Location in the world.
+Stores the City you search up within the list, Mobile First responsive design.
 Click [Here](https://young-scrubland-99547.herokuapp.com) to launch App!
 ## Table of Contents
 - [Description](#description)